leonardssh/coc-discord-rpc/README.md

 Remember to 🌟 this Github if you 💖 it.

-> NOTE: Much of the code in this repository is inspired and based on the ideas from [coc-cord] & [discord-vscode].
+> NOTE: Much of the code in this repository is inspired and based on the ideas from [coc-cord], [discord-vscode] & [vscode-discord].

 ## 📌 Features

--   Shows what you are working on in NeoVim
+-   Shows what you're working on in NeoVim
+-   Shows the amount of problems in your workspace
+-   Shows the number of lines in your file and which line you're editing
 -   Respects Discords 15sec limit when it comes to updating your status
 -   Support for over 130+ of the most popular languages
 -   Enable/Disable RPC for individual workspaces
+-   Enable/Disable RPC startup message
+-   [coc-explorer] support
 -   Custom string support

+> All texts is fully customizable using variables and a multitude of config options

 ## 📥 Installation